hajimi618/acl2026/Reaction-Mind/README.md

 # Repository Overview

 This repository is shared as an **anonymous link** for review and reproducibility.
 It contains the code and partial data used in our experiments.
+The complete reasoning dataset will be made publicly available upon the acceptance of the paper.

 ## 📁 Code_and_Data